 Airports in Johannesburg: Johannesburg O.R Tambo

 Business Class travellers have three options when it comes to direct business class flights to Johannesburg from London; British Airways, Virgin Atlantic and South African Airways.
 BA is the most popular, followed by Virgin Atlantic.

 British Airways business class flights to Johannesburg

-British Airways flies from Heathrow to Johannesburg twice daily with a combination of A380s and Boeing 747s.
+British Airways offers business class flights from Heathrow to Johannesburg twice daily with a combination of A380s and Boeing 747s.
 The airline’s Club World experience for Business Class customers includes a lie-flat bed with adjustable headrest and lumbar support, plus power points for charging electronics and a 10.4″ entertainment screen loaded with movies, TV shows and music.
 Bedding is provided by luxury British retailer The White Company and features a soft, large pillow, a super-soft woven day blanket and a padded mattress topper.
 The amenity kit is also designed by The White Company and contains products from the retailer’s Restore & Relax Spa Collection.
 At the airport you’ll enjoy dedicated check-in, fast-track security and priority boarding, plus a complimentary spa treatment and access to the airline’s Business Class lounge at Heathrow.